grych/drab/README.md

 Congratulations!
 You have installed Drab and you can proceed with your own commander.

+Please notice that Drab will run only on pages, which have the corresponding commander.

 ## Usage

 All the Drab functions (callbacks, event handlers) are placed in the module called `Commander`.